-Campbell Union School District welcomes the opportunity to serve students who reside outside the district boundaries.
+Campbell Union School District sometimes serves students who reside outside the district boundaries.
 Interdistrict transfer agreements (IDA) will be approved depending upon school capacity and space in the grade level requested.
 Students who attend district schools on an interdistrict transfer must make satisfactory progress towards meeting academic standards, attend school regularly and arrive on time for school/class, and exhibit appropriate school behavior.
 Interdistrict transfers may occur when class enrollments in the district will permit the addition of non-resident students.
 Continuing IDA transfer students must reapply each year to attend the following year.
-Annual renewal of IDA requests begins in the spring of each school year, allowing school site administrators an opportunity to review each applicant's record for attendance, disruptions of the educational program, or failure to make progress toward meeting district standards, before determining eligibility for renewing the interdistrict attendance request.
+Annual renewal of IDA requests begins in the spring of the school year for the next school year, allowing administrators an opportunity to review each applicant's record for attendance, disruptions of the educational program, or failure to make progress toward meeting district standards, before determining eligibility for renewing the interdistrict attendance request.